NETWAYS/icinga-servicenow-web/README.md

 # Icinga ServiceNow Integration Web

-An Icinga2 integration with ServiceNow Incident Management.
+This module provides an Icinga integration with ServiceNow Incident Management.
+It allows for Icinga notifications to be sent to ServiceNow in order to open, update and close incidents.

 This module is able to:

 * Create ServiceNow incidents for problems detected by Icinga
-* Create only one incident per problem
+* Create only one incident per problem and update the incident on further notifications
-* Show a list of open incidents for Hosts or Services
+* Show a list of open incidents for Host or Service objects
-* Close and acknowledge ServiceNow incidents via Icinga
+* Close and acknowledge ServiceNow incidents via Icinga notifications

-Icinga ServiceNow Integration consisting of:

-* Icinga ServiceNow daemon, which uses the ServiceNow API and a local database to create and manage Incidents
-* Icinga ServiceNow Web, which connects to the database for visualizing Incidents and their state
+## How it works

+The Icinga ServiceNow Integration has two components: a daemon, which receives notifications and sends them to ServiceNow. and an Icinga ServiceNow Web module, to provide a graphical interface and a CLI to send notifications to the daemon.